lh3/lh3.github.com/_posts/2025-09-29-on-low-complexity-regions.md

 ---
 {% include JB/setup %}

-Those who inspect SVs often have probably noticed many SVs fall in LCRs or tandem repeats and they are challenging to call.
+Those who inspect SVs often have probably noticed many SVs fall in low-complexity regions (LCRs) or tandem repeats and they are challenging to call.
 How many and how challenging?
-I could not find a good answer in the literature, so decided to work with Qian (Alvin) Qin to measure by ourselves.
+I could not find a good answer in the literature, so I decided to work with Qian (Alvin) Qin to measure by ourselves.

 To start with, we need to identify LCRs in the human genome.
 This turned out to be a non-trivial problem.